 What are the elements of cyber security architecture?

-To establish if a network is difficult to compromise, security architects need to know how threat actors would attack a potential target.
+Security architects need to know how threat actors attack a potential target to establish if a network is difficult to compromise.
 To do this, architects must have a good understanding of their organisations’ processes and business objectives.
 They have to understand how vulnerabilities occur and how threat actors exploit them.

 If a system is easily prone to cyber attacks, it may need to be redesigned, restructured or configured differently to reduce the data breach risk.